jpatter/DSX_Local_Workshop_V12/README.md

-# DSX Local Workshop V1.2
+# WSL Local Workshop V1.2
-In this workshop you will learn how to develop and deploy applications in DSX Local.
+In this workshop you will learn how to develop and deploy applications in WSL Local.
 The workshop has been divided into several stand-alone parts for those who are interested in a specific development tool or deployment task.

 This lab is meant to be instructor-led.
-That is, the instructor will explain the objectives of the DSX capabilities covered in each lab, and demonstrate some of those capabilities at the beginning of each lab.
+That is, the instructor will explain the objectives of the WSL capabilities covered in each lab, and demonstrate some of those capabilities at the beginning of each lab.

 ## About this repository
 This repository contains several lab subfolders.
 Some labs include notebooks and data, while others have additional instructions that are located in the *Lab Instructions* folder.

 ## Prerequisites
 1. Knowledge of analytics.
 These labs do not teach you the basics of analytics or how to implement analytics in R, Python and SPSS.
-The purpose of this workshop is to provide hands-on experience with analytics tools and deployment functions in DSX Local.
+The purpose of this workshop is to provide hands-on experience with analytics tools and deployment functions in WSL Local.
 2. To run this workshop you need an instance of DSX Local V1.2.0.2 or above.

 3. Download [DSX_Demos.zip](https://github.com/jpatter/DSX_Local_Workshop_V12/blob/master/DSX%20Local%20Projects/DSX_Demos.zip?raw=true).

-### Setting up lab projects in DSX Local
+### Setting up lab projects in WSL Local
 1. Rename the downloaded **DSX_Demos.zip** file and give it a unique name.
 For example, add your initials (i.e. DSX_Demos_JP.zip).    *Note: Project names in DSX Local cluster must be unique.
 When we create a project "from file", the project name is inherited from the file name*.
 2. Log in to DSX Local.
 3. Select "New Project" and select "From File".